raballew/okd-the-hard-way/docs/01-hypervisor.md

 ## Variables

-For convinience and readability set the following variables. `FEDORA_VERSION` defines the release of Fedora that should be used for installing the services machine.
+For convenience and readability set the following variables. `FEDORA_VERSION` defines the release of Fedora that should be used for installing the services machine.
 The fully qualified domain name (FQDN) in the tree hierarchy of the Domain Name System (DNS) should be equal to `$SUB_DOMAIN.$BASE_DOMAIN`: